GerhardKling/blackjack/README.md

 # Blackjack :hearts::clubs::diamonds::spades:
 Simple version of Blackjack for education and fun.

-This project is suitable for students that know lists, loops, branching and classes.
+This project is suitable as a first project in Python.

+It is useful if you know a bit about lists, loops, branching and classes.

+However, everything is explained in sufficient detail if you are new to it.

 I split the project into 8 Sessions as outlined below.